-Lake Como is famously home to many celebs, including George and Amal (who are rumored to be selling as the crush of paparazzi is proving stressful to newlywed life).
-There’s a reason why the Lake is so popular and not just among the rich and famous.The lake has been a sought after retreat since Roman times.
-Lake Como is considered one of the most stunningly beautiful lakes in the world with picturesque villages, sweeping lake and mountain views and a sunny Mediterranean climate to boot.
+Lake Como has been a sought after retreat since Roman times and is considered one of the most stunningly beautiful lakes in the world with picturesque villages, sweeping lake and mountain views and a sunny Mediterranean climate to boot.
 It’s one of Europe’s deepest at 1300 feet (660 feet below sea level).

-I don’t remember when I started lusting after Lago di Como but the dream became a reality this year.
+I don’t remember when I first started lusting after Lago di Como but the dream has become a reality!
 You know how some destinations don’t quite live up to your (admitted high) expectations?
 I’m happy to say Lake Como met and exceeded mine.
-I’m a lake and water lover.
 The views, panoramas and romantic architecture filled my soul with joy.
 Breathtaking!

 Travel between each village is very easy via the local ferries run by the Italian Ministry of Transport.
 On this map it’s the route in yellow.
 You can hop on and off all day with a day pass or pick and choose which villages you want to travel to.
 Pick up a ferry schedule at the ticket “biglietti” offices on the docks and buy your tickets.
 A family day ticket covers two adults and up to two children (4-11 years).
 Fast ferries incur an additional supplement.
 You can hop on either the passenger or car ferry.
 We’ll assume you’re walking and not driving on this trip.